Kokonaut/elite-lab-deploy/README.md

 Please think critically about how much information about yourself you would want to display on the open internet.

+## Privacy Part 2:
+Let's also think about this from the other side.
+We are advertising that our chatrooms are "private".
+However, as creator/owner of the website, you have complete and total view into the data that goes through your website (whether you view it in the database or pull it manually through your APIs).

+Are these chatrooms really private then?
+Through having a private conversation in this web app, you are essentially trusting the owner of the web app with the contents of your conversation (luckily, YOU own the website here).

+Now think about it in a different context.
+Facebook, WhatsApp, Twitter, Discord, etc. Through using these services, you are trusting them to handle your data as well.

+How would you change the app to guarantee privacy for your users?

 ## Objective
 ### Task